pangpang20/docs.getdbt.com/website/docs/reference/resource-configs/alias.md

 ```
 </File>

-In the `models/properties.yml` file, the following specifies an `alias` as part of the model's metadata, useful for centralized configuration:
+The following specifies an `alias` as part of the `models/properties.yml` file metadata, useful for centralized configuration:

 <File name='models/properties.yml'>